The explosion of scuba diving and a tendency to travel overseas for diving makes the need to own the best travel BCDs increase dramatically.

 Here is a video review of the Oceanic Biolite Travel Scuba Diving BCD.
 Check it out and see if it is a worthy investment.

-5. Oceanic Jetpack BCD
+5. Oceanic Jetpack

 (Best With Integrated Weights)